-PC Audio: Disable, Enable: Disables or enables PC and External Line-in from receiver audio mixer.
-(Automatically disabled at power-on for 60 seconds to give PC time to boot)
+Spkr Source: Rcvr, Line: Selects either the internal receiver or the Line-In audio.
+If Line is selected, it is automatically disabled at power-on for 60 seconds to give an external PC time to boot.

 Tx Audio: Mic, Line: Enables mic input from front or back panel.
 Line Enables line input from PC (automatically selected when mode is set to Digital)